stardot/beebem-windows/README.txt

 are sent down the TCP/IP link or just generated locally from the presence of a valid connection.

+A second additional option, "IP: RAW comms", disables special processing of charater 255 (used with tcpser, so leave RAW mode off when using tcpser).

 If on startup, or when ticking the "RS423 On/Off" menu option, BeebEm cannot connect to the specified server, or if it loses connection subsequently, it will pop up a messagebox and disable RS423.
 Select the menu option again to